ericdjiang/robosub-ros/src/data_pub/scripts/README.md

 ~/dev/robosub-ros/catkin_ws
 ```

-Here, run this command to build the workspace:
+At this directory, run this command to build the workspace:
 ```
 catkin build
 ```